gshanemiller/congestion/README.md

 In otherwords, RTT is just end-start minus the time it takes serialize bytes onto the wire.
 For example, it takes 52 µs to serialize 64KB on a 10 Gbps (10 Giga bits/second) NIC connection:

 ```
-    1/(10*1000*1000*1000) sec/bits * (64*1024*8) bits = .000052428sec ~= 52us
+    1/(10*1000*1000*1000) sec/bits * (64*1024*8) bits = .000052428sec ~= 52us or .8ns/byte
 ```

-If RTTs are of the same order as the serialization time, RTT should clearly not be penalized.
+If RTTs are of the same order as serialization, RTT should clearly not be penalized.
 Serialization does not reflect congestion outside the transmitting box.

 The Timely event loop is: